bfirner/essays/presentations/2025-03-regularizers/regularizers.md

     * with the kind of noise
     * with the task
   * Here, the local minima resists moving into a tortured function
-    * Local minima: where the NN parameters get "stuck"
+    * Local minima is where the NN parameters get "stuck"
+    * Non-optimal solution, but often simpler
     * The output is a piecewise linear fit with 1000 pieces, which is naturally smooth
 <!-- Make a drop down slide to illustrate that mechanic -->
 * Despite this success, regularizers are *vital* for deep learning